ampproject/amphtml/extensions/amp-animation/amp-animation.md

   `-moz-transform` for broad-platform support.
 Vendor prefixes are not needed and not allowed in the JSON format, but in CSS they could be necessary.

-- In unsupported platforms, `amp-animation`'s pollyfills will fail when using `calc()` and `var()` with keyframes specified in CSS.
+- In unsupported platforms, `amp-animation`'s polyfills will fail when using `calc()` and `var()` with keyframes specified in CSS.
 Use fallback values in CSS to avoid this.